Create or review a role

 Ensure you use gender neutral language and inclusive themes.
 Women may respond differently to men when presented with certain language.
 For example, ‘dominate the marketplace’, ‘aggressively meet targets’, and ‘drive teams to achieve'.
 Research shows that women may overlook a role if its role description has gendered wording.

-For help with gender neutral wording, you could speak to a recruitment agency or specialist organisations can ask them to review the role description.
+For help with gender neutral wording, you could speak to a recruitment agency or specialist organisations and can ask them to review the role description.

 Once your role description is approved, if it is a new role, or the role has been updated to include new skills or capabilities, you need to determine the role’s classification level.